deckhouse/virtualization/docs/USER_GUIDE.md

 - **Attached**: Indicates whether the device is attached to a virtual machine.
   - `AttachedToVirtualMachine`: Device is attached to a VM.
   - `Available`: Device is available for attachment.
+  - `NoFreeUSBIPPort`: Device is requested by a VM but cannot be attached because there are no free USBIP ports on the target node.
+In this case, `Attached=False`.

 ### Attaching USB Device to VM